Curious about rum? What is rum? How is rum made? Let’s learn about rum. Our Rum 101 primer is here to help.

 In simple terms, the classic centuries-old process of making rum from sugar cane juice is straightforward.
 When the cane fields are harvested, the stalks of cane are crushed and the juice (or molasses) is fermented to begin the rum process.

 The classic plantation method is seasonal and the process is over after the harvest is complete.
-There are still a few rum making operations in the world that continue to follow the classic plantation method.
+There are still a few rum making operations in the world that continue to follow the classic plantation method, but most use modern methods to allow them to operate all year round.

 Modern Methods Of Making Rum